On this page

 Learn how to analyze which users return on a regular cadence by using the Stickiness Chart.

-Stickiness helps you dig into the details of your product's user engagement, specifically regarding users that have formed product usage habits.
+Stickiness helps you dig into the details of your product's user engagement, specifically users that have formed product usage habits.

 This article explains the Metrics Module of the Stickiness chart and helps you interpret your stickiness analysis.